EllyLoel/RSS-feed-collection/README.md

-# myRSS
+# A collection of RSS feeds I think are rad 🤙🏼

-a copy of my .opml file
+An `.opml` file of great RSS feeds, download it if you want! 🙌🏻